 When someone’s negligence results in another’s physical injuries, the injured party may be entitled to financial compensation for his or her medical bills, lost wages, and other direct damages.
-But these compensatory damages are often only a small part of the picture.
+But these compensatory pain and suffering damages are often only a small part of the picture.

 Non-economic damages are designed to help compensate a plaintiff for his or her “invisible injuries”— pain and suffering, mental anguish, and loss of capacity for the enjoyment of life.
 Learn more about who qualifies for these damages and when they can be recovered under Florida law.